Updated: Apr 17

 Signs and Symptoms

-Social Anxiety Disorder (SAD) can have a tremendous effect on our body, thoughts, feelings and behaviours.
+Social Anxiety Disorder (SAD) can tremendously affect our bodies, thoughts, feelings and behaviours.
 Here are some signs and symptoms related to SAD.

-In social situations, teens with SAD may find themselves blushing, sweating or shaking.
+In social situations, teens with SAD may blush, sweat or shake.
 Additionally, they may experience stomach aches, tightness in the chest and overall restlessness.